Carmenloww/Diabetes-Predictions-in-ICUs/README.md

 ### Explanation of model choice, including limitations and benefits:
 Since our main goal is to classify a patient with diabetes mellitus or no diabetes mellitus, the initial approach was a mock model with Logistic Regression.
 After splitting the dataset into 75% training and 25% testing, the accuracy score is 78.8%.
 Then we tested the dataset with a decision tree model and the random forest model.
 Both models earned an accuracy score of 71.7% and respectively 78.7%.

-There are limitations to using a logistic regression model, it is the assumption that the dataset has features that are linearly separable.
-If we were to add more features into training this model, this can lead to the model being over fit on the training and predicting inaccurate results on the testing set.

 #### Logistic Regression Model Classification:
 ![LogisticRegressionModelClassification](./Images/LogisticRegressionModelClassification.png)